JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 The will of God is the way of God.

 The choosing of the Father's will is the spiritual finding of the spirit Father.
-Its choosing is not so much a negation of creature will as the affirmation that, "It is my will that your will be done."
+Its choosing is not so much a negation of creature will as the affirmation that, “It is my will that your will be done.”

 If your own mind does not serve you well, you can exchange it for the mind of Jesus who always serves you well.